Search All FAQ Topics Below:

 No. Your bill due date is determined by the date that your TDU reads your meter.
 We do not have control over when that happens.

 People love options.
 Here are yours:

 - Sit back, relax, and let EZ Pay draft automatically.

 - Log in to your account online and click Pay My Bill before your EZ Pay draft date.
 People like this option because it allows them to make manual payments around payday.

 - Call us at (855) 784-2426 and follow the prompts to use our automated telephone payment system.

-We accept Mastercard, Visa, and Discover —credit or debit cards— via online payment.
+We accept Mastercard, Visa, Discover, and Amex —credit or debit cards— via online payment.

 After receiving an email saying your bill is ready, simply login to your account online and click View My Bill

 Yes.
 Log in to your account, and then click Payments & Billing.
 From there, click View Billing & Payment History.

 Can I make more than one payment in a month?